-There are honestly so many different work-from-home jobs out there, and many pay better and offer more flexibility.
+There are honestly so many different side hustles out there, and many pay better and offer more flexibility.
 Here are a few of my favorite options:

 - Run Facebook ads for local businesses.
 You’re creating and running ad campaigns for small business owners.
 Ad managers make $1,000-$1,500/month per client.

 - Work as a virtual assistant.
 Help business owners with inbox management, billing, scheduling, social media management, and more.
 VAs can make $500-$1,000/month per client.